 Operation options provide an extension point to an operation, enabling you to request additional information from the application, for each operation.
 The connector framework includes a number of predefined operation options for the most common use cases.
-For example, the option

-OP_ATTRIBUTES_TO_GET lets you specify a list of attributes that should be returned by an operation.
+For example, the option OP_ATTRIBUTES TO_GET enables you to specify a list of attributes that should be returned by an operation.
 When you write a connector, you must define the operation options that your connector supports in the schema, so that the application knows which operation options are supported.